Eye Exam Services

 Treatment of Injuries:

-We provide emergency treatment of injuries to your eyes including foreign bodies, chemical burns, and more.
-With seven doctors on staff, immediate care is available.
+We provide emergency treatment of injuries to your eyes including foreign bodies, chemical burns, conjunctivitis, and more.
+With seven full-time doctors on staff, immediate care is always available.

 Treatment of Disease:

 Doctors of Optometry are trained to provide medical treatment of many diseases of the eyes.
 Infections and injuries of the cornea, conjunctiva, or lids (allergies, dry eye) are treated.
-We also manage glaucoma and age related macular degeneration at Smart EyeCare Center.
+We also manage glaucoma, diabetic retinopathy, and age related macular degeneration at Smart EyeCare Center.

 Pre-operative and Post-operative Care: